 - Monster Misogyny: Subverted; Gill Man mostly slaughters and kills men, albeit he kidnaps two women and befriends another throughout his three movies.

-- Novelization: By an unknown author under the pseudonym "Carl Dreadstone" which barely resembles the film, renaming almost all of the characters, killing off nearly everyone who survived in the actual movie, and depicting the titular monster as a Godzilla-sized aquatic hermaphroditic pig-lizard.
+- The second is by Walter Harris writing under under the pseudonym "Carl Dreadstone," which barely resembles the film, renaming almost all of the characters, killing off nearly everyone who survived in the actual movie, and depicting the titular monster as a Godzilla-sized aquatic hermaphroditic pig-lizard.

 - People in Rubber Suits: Almost the architype

 - Red Shirt:

 - Luís and Tomás, slashed to horrified death.